dotnet/runtime/docs/design/security/unix-tmp.md

 Moreover, all Windows users, including the service and system users, have designated user folders, including temporary folders.

 The Unix model is very different.
 The temp directory, assuming there is one, is often a global folder (except on MacOS).
-The `TMPDIR` environment variable is used to store the location of this folder.
+If possible, prefer a library function like `GetTempPath()` to find the folder.
+Othewrise, the `TMPDIR` environment variable is used to store the location of this folder.
 This variable is widely used and supported, but it is not mandatory for all Unix implementations.
 It should be the preferred mechanism for finding the Unix temporary folder, if a library method is not available.
 It will commonly point to either the `/tmp` or `/var/tmp` folder.
 These folders are not used for MacOS, so it is not recommended